 1 to 2 Octave Major and Minor Scales.

-An etude from Simandl’s “30 Studies for the Development of Tone” or a book of comparable difficulty.
+An etude from Simandl’s “30 Studies for the Development of Tone” or a book

 - 1 to 2 Contrasting works from the standard solo double bass repertoire such as a Baroque sonata, a concerto, or solos of equal difficulty.

 Jazz Performance: Perform two jazz standards of contrasting tempos and styles (e.g. ballad, medium swing, up-tempo, bossa nova).
 Applicants must state the melody of the standard tune and then improvise on the full song form at least one time through.

 For the Jazz Performance audition, applicants may choose to perform the tunes in any combination of the following ways: